Glewando/human-dev-slidify/README.md

-# Slide Presentation for the Human Development Shiny Application
+# Human Development Slidify Presentation

-This slide presentation was built using Slidify and can be view [here](http://glewando.github.io/human-dev-slidify/index.html).
+This slide presentation was built using Slidify and can be viewed [here](http://glewando.github.io/human-dev-slidify/index.html).